istio/istio.io/content/en/blog/2022/istioctl-proxy/index.md

 We've seen how some of the `istioctl` CLI commands don't work out of the box on a remote cluster managed by an external control plane.
 Commands such as `istioctl proxy-status`, among others, need access to the `istiod` service instances managing the mesh, which are unavailable when the control plane is running outside of the mesh cluster.
-To address this issue, `istioctl` can be configured to delegate to a proxy server running along side the external control plane, which will access the `istiod` instances on its behalf.
+To address this issue, `istioctl` was configured to delegate to a proxy server, running along side the external control plane, which accesses the `istiod` instances on its behalf.